Bruce Ducker

 His novel Lead Us Not Into Penn Station has won the Colorado Book Award, and was runner-up for the American Library Association Best Book Award.
-His work has won praise including that of novelists James Salter and Warwick Downing, and humorist Dave Barry.
+Ducker's latest literary contribution, Stemming the Flow, a poignant poetry collection, delves into the profound complexities of the human experience.
+Divided into five parts and themes, each section explores a different stage in life, offering readers a nostalgic and witty reflection on existence itself.His work has won praise including that of novelists James Salter and Warwick Downing, and humorist Dave Barry.